raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"STLink-V2"-programmer-from-Linux.md

-The following was done on an Ubuntu Linux (14.10) box, so your mileage may vary if you are using some other platform.
+The following was tested on an Ubuntu Linux (14.10) box, so your mileage may vary if you are using some other platform.

 This is an alternative method for programming the STM32F103XXX series devices.